bcgov/BC-Policy-Framework-For-GitHub/BC-Gov-Org-HowTo/Cheatsheet.md

 ### Creating a Repository (also called a "repo", basically a project)
 -  Choose a path based on whether you are [publishing existing code, initiating a new repository or contributing to an outside repository](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/start-working-in-bcgov-github-organization/)
 -  If you are publishing **existing code**, [evaluate the content to ensure there are no restrictions](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/start-working-in-bcgov-github-organization/#post-existing-code-or-projects) (e.g., Privacy, Copyright, Legal contractual or policy, Security) and confirm [authority to publish](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/license-your-github-repository/#authority-to-license)
--  If you are initiating a **new repository**, follow [GitHub instructions](https://help.github.com/articles/creating-a-new-repository/) and select 'BCGov' as the owner for all new repositories and implement the [required elements](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/start-working-in-bcgov-github-organization/#initiate-new-code-or-projects) of all bcgov repositories
+-  If you are initiating a **new repository**, follow [GitHub instructions](https://help.github.com/articles/creating-a-new-repository/) and select 'BCGov' as the owner for all new repositories and implement the [required elements](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/start-working-in-bcgov-github-organization/#initiate-new-code-or-projects)
 - Pick a repository name that follows best practices, for example following a standard naming convention (e.g., using lowercase with dashes), using short and descriptive names with a prefix/suffix indicating technology stack, use case or team
 - Ensure the repo contains the minimum required content (LICENSE, README.md, CONTRIBUTING.md, and CODE_OF_CONDUCT.md files)
 - Consider adding an About description and Topic tags to the repository details to make it easier for users to learn about the project